AdobeDocs/experience-manager-pattern-detection.en/help/using/ncc.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_ncc_overview"
 >title="Non-Compatible Changes"
 >abstract="NCC identifies to the situation in which some JCR nodes or bundles are changed in a non-compatible way.
-The customer may be not aware of this change before an upgrade."
+The customer may not be aware of this change before an upgrade."
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/aem-cloud-changes.html" text="Notable Changes - AEM as a Cloud Service"
+>additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/aem-cloud-changes" text="Notable Changes - AEM as a Cloud Service"
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-current.html" text="Release Notes - AEM as a Cloud Service"
+>additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/release-notes/release-notes-current" text="Release Notes - AEM as a Cloud Service"

-`NCC` identifies to the situation in which some JCR nodes or bundles are changed in a non-compatible way.
-The customer may be not aware of this change before an upgrade.
+NCC identifies to the situation in which some JCR nodes or bundles are changed in a non-compatible way.
+The customer may not be aware of this change before an upgrade.

 ## Possible implications and risks {#implications-and-risks}